hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 -   **Inserting "em-dash" character:**

     The CMS editor does not correctly interpret the em-dash (\&mdash;\) markdown syntax.
-Using the Rich text or Markdown mode of the CMS editor, shoudl you need to use an em-dash character, you can do a copy/paste of the em-dash character here: —
+Using the Rich text or Markdown mode of the CMS editor, should you need to use an em-dash character, you can do a copy/paste of the em-dash character here: —

 - **Inserting Special characters:**